glawe/Moonlander_keyboard_layout/qwerty/README.md

 # Moonlander QWERTY Mac Layout

-This is my personal keyboard layout for the Zsa Moonlander keyboard.
+This is my personal Mac keyboard layout for the Zsa Moonlander keyboard.
 It's using standard english iso keys with the addition of the following unicode keys:
 * Å å